Llamacorn: Assorted Colors

 Availability: In stock

 Item #: 107847

 Made from the softest alpaca fur, this stuffed llamacorn toy is sure to put a smile on your little one's face and make playtime a blast!
 Each fun toy supports at-risk and rescued women in Peru who have carefully handcrafted this toy with their own children in mind.

-Approximately: 7" L x 9" H. Please specify the first and second color you would like as we can't guarantee you will receive your first color choice.
-Teal, lilac, sky blue, bubblegum pink or magenta.
+Approximately: 7" L x 9" H. Please specify the first and second color you would like as we can't guarantee you will receive your first color choice: hot pink, orange, yellow, or teal.

 Where this product came from